 Some people see this rise in glucose and think they should avoid protein to maintain stable blood glucose.
 However, this may make things worse.

-If you are insulin resistant (i.e. Type2 Diabetes) or your pancreas is not producing enough insulin (e.g., Type-1 Diabetes), you will likely lose protein through gluconeogenesis.
-If this is the case for you, you will likely benefit by focusing on a higher protein percentage to ensure you don’t end up having to overeat to get the protein your body needs.
+If you are insulin resistant (i.e. Type2 Diabetes) or your pancreas is not producing enough insulin (e.g., Type-1 Diabetes), your pancreas is not producing enough insulin to suppress gluconeogenesis, so you lose excess protein via gluconeogenesis (i.e. protein is converted to glucose).
+If this is the case for you, you will likely benefit by focusing on a higher protein percentage to ensure you don’t have to overeat to get the protein your body needs.

 If you are insulin resistant because you carry excess body fat, the solution is to focus on foods with a higher protein percentage to increase satiety.
 This will enable you to lose body fat without losing too much lean mass.

-If you are already lean (i.e., waist:height ratio less than 0.5) and you see elevated blood glucose after a low-carb, high-protein meal, then it may be helpful to talk to your doctor to get your fasting insulin and c-peptide measured.
+If you are already lean (i.e., waist:height ratio less than 0.5) and you see elevated blood glucose after a low-carb, high-protein meal, talking to your doctor to measure your fasting insulin and c-peptide may be helpful.
 This will help you understand if your pancreas can produce enough insulin to rule out Type-1 Diabetes or MODY (Maturity Onset Diabetes of the Young).

 For more details, see Keto Lie #4: Protein Should Be Avoided Due to Gluconeogenesis.